 - Use whole grain or enriched gluten-free flours.
 Enriched means that vitamins and minerals have been added.

 - Substitute up to 1/4 cup ground flaxseeds plus 1/4 cup water for 1/4 cup flour in a recipe (flax will absorb more moisture).

 - Add an extra egg, gelatin, or oil to the recipe.

 - Honey or rice malt syrup can help retain moisture.

 - Brown sugar often works better than white.

-- Dough enhancers improve tenderness and staling resistance.
+- Dough enhancers or vinegar improve tenderness and delay staling.To Enhance Flavor

 - Add chocolate chips, nuts, or dried fruits.